 1. New Orleans, USA

 New Orleans is a city of ghosts and vampires, and even if you don’t believe in those legends there’s no getting around the city’s famous history of voodoo and black magic.
-It doesn’t take much imagination to see how one of the above-ground cemeteries – the so-called “cities of the dead” – would make a fine setting for a ghost story.
+It doesn’t take much imagination to see how one of the above-ground cemeteries — the so-called “Cities of the Dead” — would make a fine setting for a ghost story.

 2. Venice, Italy

 Former hospitals often make great places to find ghosts, and the Old Changi Hospital in Singapore is no exception.
 It’s widely thought of as the most haunted place in Asia.
-The former military hospital was closed in 1997, but stories of ghost sightings in the compound date back to the 1940s, not long after it was first built.
-In particular, the mortuary and a room some call a “torture chamber” are said to be the scariest rooms in the hospital.
+The former military hospital closed in 1997, but stories of ghost sightings in the compound date back to the 1940s, not long after it was first built.
+In particular, the mortuary and a room some call a “torture chamber” are said to be the scariest spaces in the hospital.